mrmichaelgallen/Course-Work-TTA/C-Sharp/readme.md

 ### C\#
 ***

-This is a collection of my course work, both following along drill work and some of my solutions.
+This is a collection of my course work, both following along drill work and some of my own solutions.

-If you would like to see coding where I solved challenges on my own, then please check out my [Portfolio](https://github.com/mrmichaelgallen/Portfolio-for-MichaelAllen) of my work.
+If you would like to see software challenges with my own solutions, please check out my [Portfolio](https://github.com/mrmichaelgallen/Portfolio-for-MichaelAllen) of my work.

 Michael Allen